NeonGeckoCom/neon-docs/docs/neon_os/neon_os_installation.md

 an 8GB or larger USB drive or Micro SD card.

 ### Prepared Boot Media
-If you prefer a simpler solution, NeonAI© sells prepared boot devices on our [square site](https://neonai.square.site/s/shop).
+If you prefer a simpler solution, NeonAI® sells prepared boot devices on our [square site](https://neonai.square.site/s/shop).
 USB drives with the latest NeonOS are available for purchase and can be shipped internationally.